 |Best for||Resource-heavy and performance-oriented server hosting|

-DreamHost is another hosting industry giant best known for its very affordable and resource-rich shared hosting plans.
-Well, the provider keeps the same quality and generosity with its dedicated server hosting too.
+DreamHost is another hosting industry giant best known for its very affordable and resource-rich shared hosting plans, as well as very powerful dedicated servers.
+More so, the provider keeps the same quality and generosity with its dedicated server hosting too.
 It has 9 managed dedicated hosting plans which come with a 100% uptime SLA guarantee.

 To begin with, DreamHost offers only managed server hosting solutions, but you get full root & shell access (SSH,) meaning you are in full control of your server.
 You can reboot or power-cycle your server whenever you see fit too.

 Here are some additional features you can make use of: